theforeman/foreman_bootdisk/README.md

 * iPXE images are required
 * syslinux is required
-* mkisofs and isohybrid are required
+* genisoimage/mkisofs and isohybrid are required

 gPXE images are unsupported due to lack of initrd support.